 2. It’s an opportunity to gain more knowledge

 After class, smartphone use guided by teachers can drive children to look up information on the subject.
 This allows children to learn how to use educational tools by searching for information of interest in the assignment and promotes thorough research instead of mere plagiarism.

 Thus, educators can use a smartphone in the teaching-learning process, as this study published in Suma de Negocios points out.

 3. They can help promote safety and contact

 It’s really a plus that parents can use their cell phone to get in touch with their children by knowing how and where they are in the event of an emergency.
 Most cell phones are equipped with GPS systems, which allows parents to track their cell phone and thus know where their child is.

 4. It encourages responsibility

 When parents allow their children to use smartphones, it can be a way to teach them how to be responsible.
-This is not only with taking care of the cell phone, but also with the time and the usage of the device.
+Not only when it comes to taking good care of the cell phone but also with the time and usage of the device.

-And this, as pointed out in this article carried out by professionals from the University of Navarra (Spain), is in the hands of the education that parents and educators provide in this regard.
+And this, as pointed out in this article carried out by professionals from the University of Navarra (Spain), it’s up the teachings that parents and educators provide in this regard.